 Budesonide powder is used for:

 Budesonide powder is an inhaled corticosteroid.
-It works by decreasing the irritation and swelling of the breathing tubes (bronchioles) of the lung to control or prevent asthma symptoms.
+It works by decreasing irritation and swelling in the airways, which helps to control or prevent asthma symptoms.

 Do NOT use budesonide powder if:

 - you are allergic to any ingredient in budesonide powder

 - you have had a severe allergy to milk proteins